tyayers/ianua-blog/src/content/blog/what-is-zen.md

 pubDatetime: 2024-11-24
 ---

-The word "zen" comes from the oringinal Chinese "chán," meaning "mediation, contemplation, focus on one thing."
+The word "zen" comes from the oringinal Chinese "chán," meaning "meditation, contemplation, focus on one thing."

 This resonates with me completely, in that reducing noise and distraction